johny1614/RxVision/README.md

 2. Navigate in Chrome browser to `chrome://extensions` – enable developer mode and load unpacked extension (pass `chrome-devtools/dist/rxvis-extension` directory).

-3. Install the library with:
+3. Install the library in your project with:

    ```bash
    npm install rx-vision